-The Department of Chemistry offers courses which are intended to introduce students to the descriptive and theoretical foundations of the chemical sciences.
+The Department of Chemistry offers courses that are intended to introduce students to the descriptive and theoretical foundations of the chemical sciences.
 For students majoring in the other sciences, chemistry courses are offered which support and complement the major programs in those disciplines.
 Within the major, the department provides a core of basic information in the chemical sciences permitting the pursuit of a number of educational and career pathways.
-The major and two tracks are listed below.
+The major and two tracks are listed below."

 The curriculum provides the chemistry courses upon which individualized programs may be constructed.
 Specific programs are arranged by students in consultation with their advisor and must be approved by the chairperson of the Department of Chemistry.

-Major requirements: Mathematics 170-180; Physics 121-122 or 131-132; Chemistry 130-131, 250-251, 270, 310, 280, 281, 340, 420, 421 (For the teacher certification track, Biology 103-104 and Education 432 substitute for Chemistry 310, 281 and 421)
+Major requirements: Mathematics 170-180; Physics 121-122 or 131-132; Chemistry 130-131, 250-251, 270, 310, 280-281, 340, 420, 421 (For the teacher certification track, Biology 103-104 and Education 432 substitute for Chemistry 310, 281 and 421)

 |Chemistry 130||Chemistry 131|

 In the sophomore year: Chemistry majors generally take Organic Chemistry and Physics.
 Depending on initial placement, students will complete the modern or classical language requirement.
 The remainder of the schedule is filled by chemistry electives, other core requirements, general electives, or courses for a minor or double major.